SAP/jenkins-library/documentation/docs/steps/azureBlobUpload.md

 }
 ```

 If the JSON string contains additional information, this is not a problem.
-These are automatically detected and skipped.
+These are skipped.

 ## About Files/Directories to Upload